 Wire-bound natural broom.
 Corn-fiber construction with 4 rows of stitching.
-54-inch length with a 1-inch-thick poplar handle.
+Length of 54 inches with a 1-inch-thick poplar handle.
 Medium-strength broom.
 Durable for indoor or outdoor use and wet or dry surfaces.
 Made in the U.S.

 A bit more expensive than other options.
 Flat bottom is hard to use in corners.